Round Table Discussion: "Should GAFAM be regulated, and if so, how?"

-As part of the "Rendez-vous de l'Éco" program, the Faculty of Economics at the University of Montpellier I-SITE MUSE, in partnership with Midi Libre, is organizing the March 23, 2021 from 6 p.m. to 8 p.m. a debate on the theme: " Should and how should GAFAMs be regulated?"
+As part of the "Rendez-vous de l'Éco" series, the Faculty of Economics at the University of Montpellier I-SITE MUSE, in partnership with Midi Libre, is organizing the March 23, 2021 from 6 p.m. to 8 p.m. a debate on the topic: " Should GAFAM be regulated, and if so, how?

-Round Table moderated by Olivier Biscaye, Editorial Director of Midi Libre.
+Round table discussion moderated by Olivier Biscaye, Editorial Director of Midi Libre.

 Speakers: